hamii31/AI_MEDIC/README.md

     The model outputs a probability score between 0 and 1, which can be thresholded (e.g., at 0.5) for final classification.
 *   **Dataset:** Trained and evaluated on the Chest X-Ray Images (Pneumonia) dataset from Kaggle ([https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)).
 The dataset is split into training, validation, and testing sets.
 *   **Data Augmentation:** The training data is augmented using techniques like rotation, zoom, horizontal flipping, and shifting to improve the model's robustness.
 *   **Training:** The model is trained using the Adam optimizer and binary cross-entropy loss.
 Training includes a learning rate scheduler (`ReduceLROnPlateau`) to adjust the learning rate based on validation accuracy.
+I had to reduce the model's size so it can be deployed through GitHub, meaning that I had to bring its accuracy back to what it was, which I successfully did.
 *   **Model File:** The lightweight model is saved as a Keras file: `pneumonia_model_lightweight_512.keras`.
 *   **Dependencies:** TensorFlow, Keras, NumPy, Scikit-learn
 *   **Usage:** The model was [evaluated](https://youtu.be/YEn74_YTs2Q) using assets from the CheXpert dataset, which were not included in the training data in order to check the generalization of the model.